 Every company will come up with different Vision statements based on their type of business, size, and goals.
 A brand new small business with a single storefront might have the Vision statement of, “In one year we will have two more locations in ______.”
 The Vision statement of a large, successful business might be to become the world’s leading stapler manufacturer.
 Timeframes can be helpful but aren’t necessary for a Vision statement.

-A company’s Vision statement should be unique and specific to its goals in a given time period.
+Developing a strategic vision for a company involves a number of different strategies.
+A company’s Vision Statement should be unique and specific to its goals in a given time period.
 Mission statements, on the other hand, are typically more general, ongoing, closely tied to company culture and values, and meant for public consumption as well.
 While Vision statements can be made public, they’re typically kept within the company as a motivational tool that keeps the current goal ever present.

 How a Clear Vision Relates to Success